Skip to content

 How to use it

 Enter monthly take-home income and all monthly spending (essentials + discretionary + any debt payments counted as spending).
-The tool shows the ratio and tier.
+The tool calculates the ratio and tier.

 Why use this vs savings rate?

 Some people think about what they spend; others what they save.
 They're two sides of the same ratio.
-This tool is the inverse framing — useful if you want to track spending discipline rather than savings accumulation.
+This tool uses the inverse framing — useful for tracking spending discipline rather than savings accumulation.

 Run it with sensible defaults

 Using monthly income of 4,000, monthly spending of 3,200, the calculation works out to 80.00%.
-Nudge the inputs toward your own situation and the output recalculates instantly.
-The defaults are meant as a starting point, not a recommendation.
+The defaults serve as a starting point.

 The levers in this calculation

 The inputs — Monthly Income and Monthly Spending — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works